 Up there with the best free options Barcelona offers, in my opinion, is the “Free Light and Music Show” at Magic Fountain.
-It really is an amazing site to see what they can do to make the fountain come to life.
+It really is an amazing sight to see what they can do to make the fountain come to life.
 It is a tradition that has been going ever since the area was opened in 1929 as part of the International Exhibition.

-The best show happens in September each year for a local festival that includes the lights, fountain and fireworks all performing in sync much to the amazement of local and tourist spectators alike.
+The best show happens in September each year for a local festival that includes the lights, fountain and fireworks all performing in-sync much to the amazement of local and tourist spectators alike.
 Other times of the year vary depending on the time you are visiting as the season and daylight times vary.
 Unfortunately, if you are visiting in January or February it is most likely closed for maintenance.

 Visit a gothic church: